Try adjusting your search terms

 The atmosphere at Stonehill is friendly and welcoming, fostering a sense of community among residents.
 Staff members are dedicated to creating a supportive environment where residents can thrive and build meaningful connections.

-Yes, complimentary transportation is provided for residents to medical appointments and organized activities.
+Yes, transportation is provided for residents to medical appointments and organized activities.
 This ensures that residents can maintain their independence and participate fully in community life.

 Residents frequently express positive sentiments about their experiences, highlighting the friendly staff, supportive community, and enjoyable activities.
 Many feel that they have found a second family and appreciate the peaceful setting of the village.